SkyDev125/logseq/pages/IST___2___1___SO___Virtual Addressing.md

 					- Focuses on low priority processes, or blocked processes
 					- Has a minimum ammount of time it gives a process before swapping it again to disk.
-					- Process size (many pages make it harder to swap) -
+					- Process size (many pages make it harder to swap)
+				- Trashing
+					- Occurs when multi-processing is elevated
+					- Many processes with tiny pages.
+					- M
+				-